Referrals to the Rituxan Immunology Co-pay Card Program

 - Embryo-Fetal toxicity: Can cause neonatal harm.
 Advise of potential risk to neonates and use of effective contraception

-- Use in RA Patients Who Have Not Had Prior Inadequate Response to Tumor Necrosis Factor (TNF) Antagonists: The use of Rituxan in patients with RA who have not had prior inadequate response to one or more TNF antagonists is not recommended
+- The use of Rituxan in patients with RA who have not had prior inadequate response to one or more TNF antagonists is not recommended

-Most common adverse reactions (≥10%) in clinical trials: upper respiratory tract infection, nasopharyngitis, urinary tract infection, and bronchitis.
-Other important adverse reactions include infusion reactions, serious infections, and cardiovascular events.
+- Most common adverse reactions in patients with RA were upper respiratory tract infection, nasopharyngitis, urinary tract infection, and bronchitis.
+Other important adverse reactions include infusion reactions, serious infections, and cardiovascular events

-Most common adverse reactions (≥15%) in the clinical study were infections, nausea, diarrhea, headache, muscle spasms, anemia, and peripheral edema.
-Other important adverse reactions include infusion reactions.
+- Most common adverse reactions in patients with GPA & MPA were infections, nausea, diarrhea, headache, muscle spasms, anemia, and peripheral edema.
+Other important adverse reactions include infusion reactions

-Most common adverse reactions (≥15%) in the clinical trial were infusion reactions, depression (other important adverse reactions include infections).
+- Most common adverse reactions in patients with PV were infusion reactions and depression.
+Other important adverse reactions include infections